 - perceivedSeverity;

-If a potential fault/failure is predicted and reported to the comsumer, the consumer would like to know the consequence and urgency level, whether it could be recovered automatically, and if not what actions may be needed etc. More service and network impacts information is helpful for the consumer to perform more proper actions.
-The information is also helpful for other types of alarm/fault related analysis, e.g., performance degradation analysis and predictions, KPI anomaly analysis and predictions, etc.
+If a potential fault/failure is predicted and reported to the comsumer, the consumer would like to know the consequence.
+More analysis information on 3GPP system is helpful for the consumer to perform more proper actions, e.g., performance degradation analysis and predictions, KPI anomaly analysis and predictions, etc.

-For example, the service and network impacts may not be perceived signifcantly in densely populated urban areas if there are overlapping coverage when a few sites encounter faults.
+For example, the impacts on 3GPP system may not be perceived signifcantly in densely populated urban areas if there are overlapping coverage when a few sites encounter faults.
 However, service outage may occur due to faults in a site if there are few overlapping coverage in suburban areas.

-The concept of anomaly report concerns service and network impacts and whether actions are needed to mitigate the anomalies.
-Typical use cases are service outage, quality of service degradation and service failure risk prediction.
+If this kind of information can be provided, the different handlings may be performed by the consumer.

 In contributions from previous meetings, the use cases for anomaly report of service outage, performance degradation and 5GC data failure prediction were discussed.

 Service outage is a typical anomaly issue in the network, e.g., multiple gNBs may be out of service simultaneously.
 Multiple domains will be involved and it will cause the End to End service outage.
 A large amount of alarms will be reported in RAN domain and CN domain.
 3GPP management system need to identify the service outage issue from the large amount of alarms from multiple domains and report the issue and its recovering status to the MnS consumers.
 It may require some higher level management capabilities to transmit one aggregated anomaly report according to the analytical results.